Shahid Ashraf Tarar

 Captain (R) Shahid Ashraf Tarar (شاہد اشرف تارڑ) is a BPS-22 Pakistani civil servant who has served as Caretaker Federal Minister for Communications, Maritime and Railways from 17 August 2023 to 4 March 2024.
 His career spans various senior roles including Chairman National Highway Authority and Federal Public Service Commission.
-Notably, he was appointed as the Executive Director of the World Bank Group on behalf of seven countries including Pakistan.
+Notably, he was appointed the executive director of the World Bank Group on behalf of seven countries including Pakistan.
 Prior to his civil service, Tarar served in the Pakistan Army, retiring with the rank of Captain.
+Currently, He is serving as Advisor to Chief Minister Punjab on Special Initiatives.
+He is also holding the charge of Chairman Ravi Urban Development Authority and Chairman Air Punjab (Pvt.)
+Ltd. For one year, he also held the charge of Chairman Punjab Central Business District Development Authority.